Meherpur District

 Meherpur District (মেহেরপুর জেলা) is a northwestern district of Khulna Division in southwestern Bangladesh.
 It is bordered by West Bengal, India in the west, and by the Bangladeshi districts of Kushtia and Chuadanga to the east.
-Pre-independence Meherpur was a subdivision of Nadia district.
+Pre-independence Meherpur was a subdivision of Nadia district including (Karimpur and Tehatta thana).
 The district has an area of 716.08 km2.

 History

-According to Ashraf Siddiqui, the district is named after the 16th century dervish Meher Ali Shah.
+According to the district website, the district is conjecturally named after the 16th century dervish Meher Ali Shah.

 The Provisional Government of Bangladesh was formed and solemnly sworn in Meherpur's Baidyanathtala village (later renamed as Mujibnagar), on 17 April 1971 under the leadership of Tajuddin Ahmed and Syed Nazrul Islam.
-The entire Proclamation ceremony was organised by local leaders under the supervision of Momeen Chowdhury and MM Rustom Ali.
+The entire proclamation ceremony was organised by local leaders under the supervision of Momeen Chowdhury and MM Rustom Ali.
 Meherpur became a district in 1983 under CMLA Hussain Muhammad Ershad's decentralization programme.

 Demographics

 According to the 2022 Census of Bangladesh, Meherpur District had 195,322 households and a population of 705,356 with an average 3.59 people per household.
 Among the population, 104,284 (14.78%) inhabitants were under 10 years of age.
 The population density was 951 people per km^{2}.
 Meherpur District had a literacy rate (age 7 and over) of 68.14%, compared to the national average of 74.80%, and a sex ratio of 1074 females per 1000 males.
 Approximately, 22.53% of the population lived in urban areas.
 The ethnic population was 161.